Is colon cancer curable? Early detection is key

 A routine colonoscopy (colon exam) can often detect colon polyps or abnormal growths in the large intestine, which can be easily removed before becoming cancerous.
 This routine exam is recommended for men and women starting at age 45, but people often put it off and polyps go undetected until cancer has formed and sometimes spread to other areas of the body.
-If you are worried about colon cancer but wish to avoid colonoscopy, ask your doctor about alternative screening tests.
+If you are worried about colon cancer but are concerned about getting a colonoscopy, be sure to read these frequently asked questions about colonoscopy and talk to your doctor about your concerns.

 Many people with colon cancer experience no symptoms.
 Because colon polyps and potential cancer may go unnoticed for many years, it's even more important to get screened for colorectal problems on a regular basis.
 For those who develop symptoms, here are some possible indicators of colorectal cancer:

 - Abdominal cramping